|Steve Jobs and the Early Apple Years|

 Steve Jobs is a strange character and perhaps a difficult character to understand in today's culture.
 He was born into the California of the mid fifties and was exposed to the revolution in thought, tastes and freedoms of the 60s.
 From today's perspective it seems nothing more that quaint nostalgia to talk of flower power, counter culture, tripping out and dropping acid, but at the time it all seemed very serious and very threatening to the the `establishment'.

 California was a focus of a great deal of this revolutionary energy but Steve lived in Silicon Valley and had a slightly different view of it all.
 It was the time of `garage startups'.
-The was a lot of money to be made from electronics and all you needed was skill and the desire to work hard.
+There was a lot of money to be made from electronics and all you needed was skill and the desire to work hard.
 The role model was Hewlett and Packard who had teamed up to build high quality electronics in a garage.
 The myth of the lone `wirehead' working late nights to build some impossible machine in the basement or garage was to persist to the end of the twentieth century.

 In this environment it was inevitable that Steve should become interested in electronics.
 But he never really managed to get into the formal theory of what was going on.
 He fitted the mould of the bright but impatient student who was always in too much of a hurry to do the ground work - the boring bits.
 He also believed that he knew everything that there was to know about electronics - until he met Woz.

 The Two Steves